-While the Plan is an "omnibus" stock plan that provides for a variety of equity award vehicles to maintain flexibility, currently awards largely consist of Performance Stock Units (PSUs), Restricted Stock Units (RSUs) and Non-qualified Stock Options (NSOs).
+The Plan is an "omnibus" stock plan that provides for a variety of equity award vehicles to maintain flexibility.
+Currently awards largely consist of Performance Stock Units (PSUs), Restricted Stock Units (RSUs) and Nonqualified Stock Options (NSOs).

 Provisions Designed to Protect Stockholder Interests